nanvel/blog/pages/books.md

 - Learning Python Design Patterns by Gennadiy Zlobin
 - My Experiments with Truth: An Autobiography of Mahatma Gandhi
 - Traction: How Any Startup Can Achieve Explosive Customer Growth by Gabriel Weinberg and Justin Mares
+- Innovation Thinking Methods by Osama A. Hashmi

 ## Archive